jlab-sensing/soil-power-sensor-calibration/README.md

 # Soil Power Sensor Calibration

 Jupyter Notebook for calibrating Soil Power Sensors.
+The design files are available on Github, https://github.com/gemarcano/soil_power_sensor.
 This README only covers how to install the necessary packages and setup the Jupyter Notebook server.
 The remaining documentation is contained within the notebook `calibration.ipynb`.

 ## Usage